turingschool/career-development-curriculum/module_three/m3_resume_review.md

 ### Directions for Students

 1. Individual Reflection (5-10 mins)
+* Sit on the righthand side of the room
 * Go through **[this checklist](https://github.com/turingschool/career-development-curriculum/blob/master/module_three/resume_review_checklist.md)** to confirm that they've met the guidelines for their resume
 * If you are missing anything from the checklist, you need to update your resume until you have everything completed and before you can move to step #2.
+* When are you ready for the peer review, move to the lefthand side of the room

 2. Peer Review (10 mins)
-* Find a partner to share your resume with and provide each other feedback
+* Find a partner on the lefthand side of the room to share your resume with and provide each other feedback
 * Guiding questions for the review:
   * What is effective/stands out to you about this resume?
   * Is the layout clean and interesting to look at?